chukjosh/chukjosh/README.md

 I'm a **Computer Scientist | AI & ML Software Engineer** based in Lagos State, Nigeria.

-Committed to the tech space through relentless learning and hands-on experience.
 With experience in **AI/ML Engineering, Full Stack Development, Web, Mobile and Desktop App Development**, I strive to build innovative solutions that help individuals, businesses, and companies grow.
 I've worked on projects in education, real estate, and spiritual community platforms.

 Let's collaborate and bring your ideas to life!